 and manufactures the explosive using only constituents from an MPU that is a complying MPU under regulation 42(2).

+[Regulation 65 amended in Gazette 2 Dec 2013 p.
+5581-2.]

 66. Fireworks, licence authorising manufacture of

 A person is authorised, without holding an explosives manufacture licence, to manufacture a firework for use in connection with theatrical entertainment if the person —